zach-blumenfeld/demo-lp-for-entity-resolution/README.md

 the following three are scripts with commands that you can run in Neo4j browser.

 1. __prepare-data.ipynb__: Script for sampling and formatting the source data into CSVs containing Nodes and Relationships
 2. __ingest.cypher__: Script for loading the prepared CSVs into a Neo4j graph.
-Make sure to move the csv to the Neo4j import directory.
+Make sure to move the CSVs to the Neo4j import directory.
 See documentation [here](https://neo4j.com/developer/guide-import-csv/#_reading_csv_files) for details.
 3. __model-config-and-training.cypher__: Link Prediction Pipeline configuration and model training.